reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 ### Extending the `Dispatch` type

 By default, this `AppDispatch` type will account only for the already included `redux-thunk` middleware.
 If you're adding additional middlewares that provide different return types for some actions, you can overload that `AppDispatch` type.
-While you can just extend the `AppDispatch` type, it's recommended to do so on the store, to keep everything more consistent:
+While you can just extend the `AppDispatch` type, it's recommended to do so by adding additional type overloads for `dispatch` on the store, to keep everything more consistent:

 ```typescript
 const _store = configureStore({